gvwilson/thirdbit/src/fiction/makers-return/index.md

 The flash was brighter than the one from Nash's lightning gun, so bright that the ship's windows darkened.
+A sharp pain stabbed Sindy's head, disappearing as quickly as it had arrived.
 The tentacles recoiled,
 tumbling the ship onto its side.

-Sindy shrieked,
-and heard a matching shriek from Violet behind her.
+Sindy shrieked in time with a matching shriek from Violet behind her.

-Captain Leung pushed the controls forward.
 The ship shot into the air,
 corkscrewing to avoid one last attempt to grab it.
-A sharp pain stabbed Sindy's head, disappearing as quickly as it had arrived.

 "Szego!
-What's the situation?"
+Can you give me an entry?"
 Captain Leung barked.

-"Buttoned down," the female voice replied.
+"Sorry, captain," the female voice replied.
-"I can't let you dock without letting that thing back in."
+"I can't let you dock without giving that thing an opening."

 "Understood."
 The ship banked,
 pushing Sindy back into her seat.
-"I'll find somewhere safe to set down and call you then."
+"I'll find somewhere to set down and call you then."

 "Rusty Bridge!"
 Sindy said.
 "You'll be safe there, I promise!"